After preparing for the CMA exam for weeks on end, you finally get the courage to book your exam appointment.

 And the truth is, it actually does take quite a bit of time to get your results.

 Before we dive into when you’ll receive your results, below are a list of the 2020 testing windows.
 These are important CMA exam dates worth writing down.

-Don’t forget, you must pay the CMA entrance fee in order to secure your spot.
-Not sure about the fee, read our article on CMA exam cost.
+Don’t forget, you must pay the CMA entrance fee in order to secure your spot – you can read about this fee in our article on CMA exam cost.